Vyral/kathleen-provancher/_posts/2024-10-31-this-is-the-sweet-spot-homebuyers-have-been-waiting-for.md

 > *“Mortgage payments on the typical-price home are 7% lower than last year and are **13% lower than the peak in May 2024**.”*

-And while the supply of homes for sale is still low, it's also higher than it’s been in years.
+And while the supply of homes for sale is still low, it’s also higher than it’s been in years.
 [According](https://www.realtor.com/research/august-2024-data/){: target="_blank" rel="noreferrer noopener"} to Ralph McLaughlin, Senior Economist at *Realtor.com*:

 > *“The number of homes actively for sale continues to be elevated compared with last year, growing by 35.8%, a 10th straight month of growth, **and now sits at the highest since May 2020**.”*